swentel/indieweb/README.md

 Use https://indiewebify.me/ to perform initial checks to see if your site is Indieweb ready.
 It can scan for certain markup after you've done the configuration with this module (and optionally more yourself).
 Note that author discovery doesn't fully work 100% on IndieWebify for posts, use https://sturdy-backbone.glitch.me.
-Another good service is http://xray.p3k.io, which returns a json response.
+Another good tool is http://xray.p3k.io, which displays the results in JSON.

 ## To install